CloudEngineHub/WheeledLab/README.md

 ```

 > [!WARNING]
-> The IsaacLab install command (`./isaaclab.sh -i`) automatically installs the newest version of NumPy.
-The newest version of NumPy is NOT compatible, so you MUST install NumPy v1.x.
+> The IsaacLab install command (`./isaaclab.sh -i`) automatically installs the newest version of NumPy. **The newest version of NumPy is NOT compatible, so you MUST install NumPy v1.x**.
 You can do so by running `pip install --force-reinstall "numpy<2"`.

 Source: https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/binaries_installation.html